AdobeDocs/analytics.en/help/analyze/reports-analytics/dashboard.md

 1. (Optional) To set the dashboard as your landing page, click **[!UICONTROL More Options]** > **[!UICONTROL Set as Landing Page]**.

 ## Create a reportlet {#task_EC3AFBBAA51C45CEBAF632F841C305B3}

-Steps that describe how to create a reportlet.
-Once you create a reportlet, it is available to display in a dashboard.
+After you create a reportlet, it is available to display in a dashboard.

 <!--

 t_dashboard_add_report.xml

  -->

+To create a reportlet:

 1. Run a report.
 1. Click **[!UICONTROL Dashboard.]**